joker-pper/intellij-gpvp-gradle/README_en.md

 <span style="color: red; font-weight: 500;">Welcome to use the Gradle With Me(GPVP).
 If you are a user outside China Mainland, please use Gradle With Me Pro(GPVP). </span>

-<span style="color: red; font-weight: 500;">The existing PRO version -- IDEA plugin Gradle With Me Pro(GPVP) can be activated and used through JetBrains official, and activation can enjoy JetBrains official secure payment channels and invoices!</span>
+<span style="color: red; font-weight: 500;">The existing PRO version -- IDEA plugin Gradle With Me Pro(GPVP) can be activated and used through JetBrains official, and activation can enjoy JetBrains official secure payment channels and invoices!
+You can also enjoy a 14-day free trial!</span>

 <p>Note: If you are using Maven, the corresponding IDEA plugin is Maven With Me(MPVP).
 If you are a user outside China Mainland, please use Maven With Me Pro(MPVP).</p>